Skip to main content

 Updated profile area

-In your profile, you can manage your personal details and choices.
+In your profile, you can view your NHS number and update your personal details or health choices.

 This is also where you can manage health services for family members or people you care for (sometimes called proxy access).